 How to get there: take a two-hour bus journey from Giap Bat bus station in Hanoi to Ninh Binh; you can take a taxi the final seven kilometres to Tam Coc.

-About the writer: Amy Blyth left the UK with her partner Andrew to travel the world in 2013.
+About the author: Amy Blyth left the UK with her partner Andrew to travel the world in 2013.
 Since then, the couple have been travelling, working and volunteering their way around Australia, New Zealand, the USA and South-East Asia.
 Amy spent nine months teaching English to children in Hanoi, Vietnam and writes about her adventures on her blog: Ourbigfattraveladventure.com.
 The couple are just about to move to Madrid, Spain, to teach English.